PortugalPortugal

 Because a late scorer is often treated like the only man in the room, when in truth he is usually the last hand on a longer piece of work.
 Spain’s numbers gave Merino his stage.
 They finished on 1.77 xG to Portugal’s 0.58, a 1.19 advantage, and their conversion rate reached 0.56 while Portugal’s stayed at 0.00.

 That edge showed up all over the match without ever becoming gaudy.
-Spain took 15 shots to Portugal’s 10 and forced 6 saves opportunities on target against just 2 at the other end.
+Spain took 15 shots to Portugal’s 10 and forced 6 shots on target against just 2 at the other end.
 They also won 7 corners to 3, which suited a game where pressure arrived not as one grand raid but as a series of knocks in the same place until something finally shifted.

 Where Did Spain Lean?